ARM-software/bob-build/docs/user_guide/code_generation.md

 earlier generator.
 The command(s) have access to the output directory of the earlier generator.

-Use `encapsulates` to make one generator wrap all the output of a set of other generators.

 The following example uses `generated_sources` to pass a generated source file through a `bob_transform_source` as well.